MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-no-code.md

 The structure of the Azure Monitor logs isn't tabular.
 You'll manipulate the data and expand each event to one or more records.
 The raw data will be ingested to an intermediate table named *ActivityLogsRawRecords* for activity logs and *DiagnosticRawRecords* for diagnostic metrics and logs.
 At that time, the data will be manipulated and expanded.
 Using an update policy, the expanded data will then be ingested into the *ActivityLogs* table for activity logs, *DiagnosticMetrics* for diagnostic metrics and *DiagnosticLogs* for diagnostic logs.
 This means that you'll need to create two separate tables for ingesting activity logs and three separate tables for ingesting diagnostic metrics and logs.

-Use the Azure Data Explorer Web UI to create the target tables in the Azure Data Explorer database.
+Use the Azure Data Explorer web UI to create the target tables in the Azure Data Explorer database.

 ### [Diagnostic metrics](#tab/diagnostic-metrics)